Semi-Supervised Active Learning for COVID-19 Lung Ultrasound Multi-symptom Classification: Related Work

 \subsection{Multi-label image classification}

-As an important branch of classification, multi-label classification \cite{Tsoumakas2009Multi,zhang2014a} has been widely explored in recent years, supported by CNNs \cite{he2016deep,Simonyan15}.
-Multi-label image classification plays an important part in bridging the gap between low-level features and high-level semantic information \cite{Liang2018Attentive}.
-Recently, some multi-label classification methods applied CNNs for competitive performances.
-For a classical example, \cite{gong2013deep} optimizes top-k ranking objectives combined with convolutional architectures to learn a better feature representation.
-Hypotheses-CNN-Pooling \cite{wei2014Cnn} incorporates object segmentation hypotheses with max pooling to generate multi-label predictions.
-For lung US images, a COVID-19 patient may perform multiple symptoms at the same time.
+As an important branch of classification, multi-label classification \cite{Tsoumakas2009Multi,zhang2014a} has been widely explored in recent years, supported by CNNs.
+It plays an important part in bridging the gap between low-level features and high-level semantic information \cite{Liang2018Attentive}.
+Some multi-label classification methods applied CNNs to obtain competitive performances. \cite{gong2013deep} optimized top-k ranking objectives combined with convolutional architectures to learn a better feature representation.
+Hypotheses-CNN-Pooling \cite{wei2014Cnn} incorporated object segmentation hypotheses with max pooling to generate multi-label predictions.
+For lung US images, a COVID-19 patient may perform multiple symptoms simultaneously.
 Thus, COVID-19 symptoms classification can be formulated as a multi-symptom multi-label classification task.